-We welcome story tips, suggestions and your opinion
+We welcome story tips, suggestions and letters to the editor

-The Wisconsin Center for Investigative Journalism focuses upon government integrity and quality-of-life issues.
+Wisconsin Watch focuses on investigating government integrity and quality-of-life issues.
 Our guiding principles: Protect the vulnerable.
 Expose wrongdoing.
 Explore solutions.

 General questions or comments: firstname.lastname@example.org